 Somewhere near Temple, Texas, in a tiny Czech community called Zabcikville you will find the best sausage kolaches in the country.
 Back in 1946, Green's was opened by Jerome and Della Green as a grocery store for the farming communities in the surrounding Blackland Prarie region.
-It wasn't long, however, until the little shop became known for its delicious sausage which Jerome made from a Czech recipe handed down from his family.
+It wasn't long, however, until the little shop called Green's Sausage House became known for its delicious sausage which Jerome made from a Czech recipe handed down from his family.

 In 1960, the biggest change in this humble store's life happened when it moved across the highway to its present location where it still operates as a café, bakery, meat market, and deer processing facility.

 Today the little cafe is run by brothers Charles and Marvin Green, but not much has changed since the business changed hands.
 "We inherited a good reputation from our parents," Charles told Texas Highways.
 "And when it comes to the business, we have a simple philosophy.
 We listen to people and offer the best product we can."

 Due to their insistence on listening to people, Green's is known for unwavering quality above all else.
 Inside, there's not much else to recommend the place.
 Simply furnished with 10 tables and several vinyl-covered booths hugging the wall, this out-of-the-way cafe is about as down-home as it gets.